Computer Vision Is Not Just Face Recognition

 In agriculture, drones equipped with multispectral cameras and AI analysis are revolutionizing crop management.
 These systems analyze plant health across entire fields, identifying disease outbreaks, nutrient deficiencies, water stress, and pest infestations at the individual plant level -- weeks before problems become visible to the naked eye.

-Farmers using AI-powered crop monitoring typically reduce pesticide use by 30-50% (by treating only affected areas instead of entire fields), improve yields by 10-20% (through early intervention), and reduce water consumption by 20-30% (through precision irrigation guided by soil moisture analysis from satellite and drone imagery).
+Vendor case studies and field trials suggest that AI-powered crop monitoring can cut pesticide use (by treating only affected areas instead of entire fields), lift yields (through early intervention), and reduce water consumption (through precision irrigation guided by soil moisture analysis from satellite and drone imagery).
+The gains vary considerably by crop, region, and how the technology is deployed.

 Construction and Infrastructure